-By far, the most time consuming step in the planning process will be the priority setting and data gathering phases that are preliminary to actually using Vista.
+By far, the most time consuming step in any geospatial planning process will be the priority setting and data gathering phases that are preliminary to actually using Vista.
 How Vista will be used can have a great influence on the type of data required and tailoring the database to user needs will save time and money.
 Most projects begin with collecting information: what questions do you hope to address using Vista and what data are required to answer them.
 Data typically required include geographic information system (GIS) data layers, stakeholders values, and subject matter expertise.
 From our experience, these pre-planning steps generally take a few to several months, mostly because of the time to obtain input from experts.
 The actual processing time for individual analyses will vary, depending on the complexity of the problem you are attempting to address, the precision of your data sets, and the overall size of your planning area.
 Once all inputs are entered into Vista, a large number of analyses can be conducted in just a few days.

 Check the system requirements page for this information.

 100 MB of hard-disk space is required to install Vista.
 An additional 200 MB is needed for Microsoft's .NET framework 1.1, which is required to run Vista.
 Like other GIS applications, Vista will also require additional hard disk space for data storage.
 The amount required will depend on the size of your application and the amount of data involved.
 Large, complex projects may require several tens of gigabytes of storage.

 Geographic information system (GIS) layers form the backbone of the Vista database, but additional non-spatial information is also required, including weights indicating social values and requirements for element conservation.
 The scale of the data and attribute detail will determine the types of analyses that can be done and the precision of the results.
 The following list summarizes the basic types of inputs: